simrenbasra/simys-blog/_posts/2026-03-21-simbot_part6.md

 </div>

 -	Set parameter ranges

-I defined ranges for keyword weight, vector weight and alpha.
+  - I defined ranges for keyword weight, vector weight and alpha.

 -	Establish a baseline

-I calculated precision using only vector search, which serves as my baseline for comparison.
+  - I calculated precision using only vector search, which serves as my baseline for comparison.

--	Iterate over the test dataset

-For each test example:
+-	Iterate over the test dataset, for each test example:

   - I generated all parameter combinations using a grid (via product)
   -	I skipped the case where the setup reduces to pure vector search, since that’s already my baseline
   -	I ensured that keyword weight + vector weight = 1
   -	Run retrieval

- 	For each parameter combination, I called: `combine_recency_and_keyword_search` (this is the function that uses all three components: keyword, vector and recency)
+ 	    - For each parameter combination, I called: `combine_recency_and_keyword_search` (this is the function that uses all three components: keyword, vector and recency)

 -	Evaluate performance
   -	I calculated precision by comparing retrieved chunks with expected chunks
   -	I then computed the difference from the baseline precision (vector-only search)